rglor/genome-scripts/transcriptomes/README.md

 ```
 Step 4: Basic Transcriptome QC
 ======
 We will conduct several QC analyses with the Trinity assembly, most of which are directly recommended by the authors of Trinity.
-In this step, we will [first map our reads back to the assembly](https://github.com/trinityrnaseq/trinityrnaseq/wiki/RNA-Seq-Read-Representation-by-Trinity-Assembly) with the expectation that most (>70%) will be successfully mapped.
+In this step, we will [map our reads back to the assembly](https://github.com/trinityrnaseq/trinityrnaseq/wiki/RNA-Seq-Read-Representation-by-Trinity-Assembly) with the expectation that most (>70%) will be successfully mapped.
 We will then [calculate our transriptome N50](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Transcriptome%20Contig%20Nx%20and%20ExN50%20stats).

 Step 4a: Mapping Reads to Assembled Transcriptome
 ------
 Our first assembly QC step will involve mapping our individual sequencing reads back to the assembly.
 This step is necessary to ensure that most reads (70-80%) can be mapped to the assembly as "proper pairs;" those that do not are likely the result of extremely low frequency, erroneous sequences, or instances where one of the two paired end sequences failed.
-In order to complete this operation, we must have access to `bowtie` and `samtools`, both of which are available via the `env-selector-menu` option on the cluster.
-Once all the appropriate software is available, we need to build a bowtie2 index.
+In order to complete this operation, we must have access to [bowtie](http://bowtie-bio.sourceforge.net/index.shtml) and [samtools](http://samtools.sourceforge.net/), both of which are available via the `env-selector-menu` option on the cluster.
+Once all the appropriate software is available, we need to build a `bowtie2` index.
 This operation will produce six files with the extension `bt2` and should take 10-15 minutes run on a single processor in interactive mode.
 ```
 bowtie2-build trinity_out_dir.Trinity.fasta Trinity_testes.fasta
 ```